 Takes up Stair Space

 Many homes have relatively narrow stairways.
 Some also have steep stairways.
 Just getting up and down these stairwells under normal circumstances can feel challenging.
 When you add a stair lift, you narrow the existing space even more.
-You don’t want to be forced to squeeze yourself around a stair lift every day just to go to and from your bedroom.
+The addition of a stair lift can make residents and guests feel like they have to squeeze themselves around the lift just to get up and down the stairs.

 Shop Home Elevators